Microsoft/azure-docs.cs-cz/articles/cognitive-services/Computer-vision/QuickStarts/CSharp-analyze.md

         {
             // Get the path and filename to process from the user.
             Console.WriteLine("Analyze an image:");
+            Console.Write(
-            Console.Write("Enter the path to the image you wish to analyze: ");
+                "Enter the path to the image you wish to analyze: ");
             string imageFilePath = Console.ReadLine();

             if (File.Exists(imageFilePath))
             {
-                // Make the REST API call.
+                // Call the REST API method.
                 Console.WriteLine("\nWait a moment for the results to appear.\n");
                 MakeAnalysisRequest(imageFilePath).Wait();
             }